Contributed by Maine Historical Society

-Members of the Second Batallion of the 366th Infantry who were stationed at North Yarmouth during World War II are Sgt.
+Members of the Second Batallion of the 366th Infantry who were stationed at North Yarmouth during World War II included Sgt.
 McArthur Stafford and Pvt.
 Robert A. Stephens, both of New York City.

-They are pictured in North Yarmouth on July 4, 1942.
+They were pictured in North Yarmouth on July 4, 1942.

 They were part of a group of black soldiers sent to Maine to guard railroad bridges that provided a connection to Canada.
-In case Germans during World War II bombed ports, the country needed a supply route and the Grand Trunk rail lines provided that alternative.
+In the event Germans bombed ports during World War II, the country needed a supply route and the Grand Trunk rail lines provided that alternative.